humzak711/PlagueRAT/PlagueRCE/README.md

 From this server the user can go in and out of each client's machine to then carry out RCE (remote code execution).
-From this RCE, the user can do various things, most notably; gain a reverse shell on the client.<br>
+From this RCE, the user can do various things, most notably; gain a reverse shell on the client through a utility such as netcat.<br>